 Prerequisites

-Before we begin, ensure you have the following installed:
+Before you begin, ensure you have the following installed:

-• Node.js (version 18 or higher)
+• Node.js (version 22.x LTS or higher)

 • npm (Node Package Manager)

-Setting up a Node.js and express server
+Setting up a Node.js and Express Server

 1. Create a new directory for your project and initialize it: